Operation Vigorous: Morning

-The battlefleet continued south in two groups and eight US and one British B-24 bomber attacked at 9:00 a.m. from 14000 ft and accurately bombed, hitting Littorio with a 500 lb-bomb to little effect.
+The battlefleet continued south in two groups and eight US and one British B-24 bomber attacked at 9:00 a.m. from 14000 ft and accurately bombed, hitting Littorio with a 500 lb-bomb with little effect.
 As the B-24s turned away, five 39 Squadron Beauforts from Bir Amud arrived at low level, having set off at 6:25 a.m. to synchronise their attack with the B-24s, minus their Beaufighter escort, which had been diverted to the ground battle.
-Bf 109s and MC 202s based near Gazala intercepted the 12 Beauforts, shot down two and damaged five which turned back (one failing to return).
+Bf 109s and MC 202s based near Gazala intercepted the 12 Beauforts, shot down two and damaged five, which turned back (one failing to return).
 Near the Italian battlefleet, two more Beauforts were damaged by long-range anti-aircraft fire at about 9:40 a.m. but by turning broadside to bring more guns to bear, the Italian ships presented bigger targets, the Beaufort crews claiming a hit on a battleship and the US crews above reporting hits on a cruiser and a destroyer, although all torpedoes missed; the Beauforts turned for Malta and landed at Luqa, the damaged leader crash-landing.